-Through the creation of ‘hubs’, or formalized support networks, medical practices operate not as independent businesses but as communities in which decisions and administrative duties are shared.
-Such hubs mean that care becomes a collaborative process, with physical, mental and community health services synchronized, not separated.
+Through the creation of ‘hubs’, or formalised support networks, medical practices operate not as independent businesses but as communities in which decisions and administrative duties are shared.
+Such hubs mean that care becomes a collaborative process, with physical, mental and community health services synchronised, not separated.

 This new approach focuses on providing better community support for people with long-term conditions, alongside prevention and early intervention.
 The goal is ultimately to treat people outside of hospitals and closer to home as much as possible, so that bed-based care is used only when it’s appropriate and necessary.